Please be sure to check the event organizer’s website for any last-minute changes or cancellations prior to attending.

 • Weekend Warm-up Hike

 Start your Friday on the right foot with an invigorating one-hour hike through Tyler’s gardens and into the wilder natural areas beyond the deer exclusion fence.
-Designed as a moderate cardio workout, we’ll cover about 2½ to 3 miles at a steady pace—but don’t worry, we’ll also take time to pause for those unexpected moments nature has in store.
+Designed as a moderate cardio workout, we’ll cover about 2½ to 3 miles at a fast pace—but don’t worry, we’ll also take time to pause for those unexpected moments nature has in store.
 Gates open at 7:45 am The group leaves promptly from the parking lot at 8:10 am.
 Please arrive on time.
 Check in with your experienced guide in the parking lot.
 Restrooms will be open.
 What to expect on the trail: 2½

 • Saturday Wildflower Walk: Winter Edition